-A small whisper followed after, desolate.
-"If the gods haven't already abandoned us"
+A small whisper followed after, desolate and without hope.
+"If the gods haven't already abandoned us."

 Suddenly, Lucy was struck with an idea; she gave a survey of her surroundings to see where she was and, spotting the right cropping of trees, gave a wicked smile.

 "Hey!
-You!" she taunted; she had a small pebble in her hand and bounced it up and down.
+You!" she taunted sounding confident, despite the situation she was in; she had a small pebble in her hand and bounced it up and down.
 The creature stopped looking at her as if she was an annoying little fly.

-Soon she made it to what looked like a dead end - hard stone raised upwards to a second level of forest, large limbs hung over the hedge.
+Soon she made it to what looked like a dead end - hard stone raised upwards to the second level of a forest, large limbs hung over the edge.
 One peek over her shoulder let her know the creature was right behind her as planned.
 Taking out her deadly whip, she gripped it tightly before releasing into the canopy and pulling hard to get momentum.
 She hung over the small cliff face, shouting triumphantly, a bright gold key shining in her hand.

 "I open the Gate to the Bull, Taurus!"

+A golden circle of magic flashing vibrantly on the ground under her.
 Appearing out of the light was a huge bull carrying a large metal axe who gave an exuberant shout.
-"Moo, Lucccy, I shall protect your precious self!"
+"Moo, Lucccy, I shall protect your precious and bodacious self!"

 The blonde could only uneasily smile at the embarrassing declaration.
 "Not now, Taurus, quickly we got to win this".